porech/roborock-oucher/README.md

 Seriously: we're pretty confident it's not an issue with our software, since it really doesn't touch anything on the system.
 Most probably, you had some trouble with the root procedure.
 It's really hard to brick a Roborock, so maybe you'll find a solution if you search carefully on the dedicated channels.
 As said above, we're not giving support about the root procedure.

-## I followed the procedure but the robot doesn't ouch
+## I followed the procedure but the robot doesn't ouch / ouches at the wrong moment / woke me up at 3am by screaming for no reason
 In this case, we're really happy to help!
 Just open an issue about it with as many details as you can, and we'll sort it out.
+If you can, please copy the following files from the robot immediately after the unexpected behaviour occurrs, and attach them to the issue:
+- /run/shm/PLAYER_fprintf.log
+- /run/shm/NAV_normal.log
+- /run/shm/NAV_TRAP_normal.log

 ## I love it, can I offer you a coffee?
 Wow, thanks!
 You can drop some Bitcoin to 35J2dPDFHweeB87LiYcHbhVmtgBsNrP4eH